Archer

 Archer’s method of painting involves using a handheld wand that generates a million volts of electrically charged arcs onto conductive water paints and glass.
 Much like a magician who’s about to perform a great magic trick, Archer’s process reveals what he calls ‘art storms’.
 Unreal, abstract cloudy forms appear on the glass that he develops by hand into comets, planets, and other celestial objects.
 Archer describes his work as ‘21st century, high-tech folk art’.

-Now aged 81 Dave has retired and the artist has past on his legacy to his son Forrester, to continue his work.
+Dave Archer is no longer with us as of 2023 and the artist has passed on his legacy to his son Forrester, to continue his work.

 Photo & Video Gallery